KingIdee/guest-writer/articles/2018-07-25-configuring-continuous-deployment-pipelines-on-node.js-web-apps.markdown

 ### Creating a Web Page

-During the setup of the app, the `index.js` file was declared as the entry point of the app.
+During the setup of the app, NPM declared the `index.js` file as the entry point of the app.
 Now, you need to create the file.
 Still in the app directory, run this command to create the file:

 ```
 touch index.js